salto-io/salto/packages/vscode/README.md

 - Show types definition values on hover
 - Copy salto reference

-## Installation
+## Manual Installation
-Salto VS Code extension can be installed through marketplace or by downloading vsix file and manually add it to your VS Code.
+In addition to installing through the [VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=salto-io.salto-vscode), the extension can also be manually installed by downloading a vsix file and manually adding it to your VS Code.
+Notice that auto-updates will not work if you manually install the extension.
 To install manually:
 - Download the latest vsix file from [here](https://github.com/salto-io/salto/releases/latest)
 - Open the extension menu
 - Select install from .vsix